deezeddd/Microservice/README.md

 ---

-For running project from source code -> Run [In WSL]
+For running the project from source code -> Run [In WSL]

 ```
 Docker compose build